 The challenge of conducting a field survey during a pandemic was met by conducting a phone-based survey.
 However, if estimates representative at various geographic levels were to be obtained, a sampling frame of phone numbers was required at the all-India level.
 Unfortunately, no such frame exists in the public domain.
 A possible solution to the lack of a frame was suggested by the ASER methodology.
 As part of the ASER survey, phone numbers of sampled households are recorded for monitoring and recheck purposes.
 Since ASER is representative at the district level, its sample size is fairly large - about 350,000 households across 17,500 villages and almost 600 districts.
-The need for such a large sample is necessitated by representation at the district level - to get representative estimates at the state and national levels such large sample size about a third as large as ASER.
+The need for such a large sample is necessitated by representation at the district level - to get representative estimates at the state and national levels such large sample sizes are not necessary.
+For instance, NSS surveys that are representative at the state and national levels have a sample size about a third as large as ASER.